kuronneko/api_portfolio/README.md

 # PortfolioGestor 9000
 ### Description:
-PortofolioGestor9000 is an API developed with Laravel and VueJS technologies.
+PortofolioGestor9000 is an API REST developed with Laravel and VueJS technologies.
 The API was developed with Laravel using a relational database design from scratch, and VueJS+Boostrap5 was used for the user interface and managing the database content via the API.

-The purpose of this project is to consume this content in a portfolio developed with raw languages and hosted in github pages.
+The purpose of this project is to consume this content (JSON Persona profile) in a portfolio developed with raw languages and hosted in github pages.

 ### Features:
 * Relational Database desing from Scratch
-* Laravel API
+* Laravel API REST using Laravel Passport
 * VueJS to asyncronous request
 * Bootstrap 5 for the UI
 * Forms Validate with Vuelidate
 * Pop-up Messages with SweetAlert2
 * Loader effect with VueLoader
+* SPA Design

 ### Technologies/Libraries:
 * Laravel 8, VueJS 3, PHP 7.4, Bootstrap 5, CSS, Javascript, Laravel-Passport, Vue-SweetAlert2, Vuelidate, Vue-Loader, Vue-Fontawesome, Vue-Router, Vue-Axios